What is PCOS?

 Physical therapy

-The major goals of this treatment are to increase strength, flexibility, and mobility through manual therapy and targeted exercise.
-Physical therapy employs targeted exercise routines and techniques to improve overall physical function, treat injuries, and lessen chronic pain.
+It is done to increase strength, flexibility, and mobility through manual therapy and targeted exercise.
+This involves routine exercise and physio therapies to improve overall physical function, treat injuries, and lessen chronic pain.

 PCOS Diet